Center Parc Stadium: Stadium firsts

 The stadium's first event was the 2017 Corky Kell Classic, a series of high school football games, on August 18 and 19, 2017.
 The first Panthers home game in the stadium was on August 31, 2017, a 17–10 loss to the Tennessee State Tigers in front of an announced sellout crowd of 24,333.
 Georgia State's first home victory at Center Parc Stadium came on October 26, 2017, with a 21–13 victory over the South Alabama Jaguars.

 Foo Fighters played the first concert at Center Parc Stadium on April 28, 2018, as part of the Concrete and Gold Tour.

 The Legends' first home game was played on February 24, 2019, against the Birmingham Iron, where they lost 28–12.

 On September 10, 2022, Georgia State hosted a Power 5 conference school for the first time in the Panthers' history.
 The game was a 35–28 loss to the North Carolina Tar Heels.

 On September 14, 2024, Georgia State defeated the Vanderbilt Commodores out of the Southeastern Conference (SEC) 36–32 at Center Parc Stadium.
 It was Georgia State's first time hosting an SEC opponent, and their first victory against an SEC team since beating the Tennessee Volunteers on the road in 2019.
-Incidentally, Vanderbilt would go on to beat the then top ranked Alabama Crimson Tide three weeks later.